rhcad/vgandroid/README.md

 # TouchVG for Android

 This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/vgcore) for Android.
+It uses `android.graphics` and `android.view` packages to render shapes and handle touches.

 Features described in [Online document](http://touchvg.github.io).
 Please visit [TouchVG Demo](https://github.com/touchvg/vgandroid-demo) to see more examples.